ouankou/roup/README.md

-# omniparser
+# Rust-based OpenMP/OpenACC Unified Parser (ROUP)
-A standalone unified parser for OpenMP and OpenACC.
-It is based on ANTLR 4.
-It is designed to be a framework that can be extended to support other directive-based programming interface.
-For each language, there is an individual set of gammar and IR.
+ROUP is a standalone, unified parser for OpenMP and OpenACC, developed using Rust.
+It is designed as an extensible framework that can be expanded to support additional directive-based programming interfaces.
+For each language, ROUP provides a unique set of grammars and intermediate representations (IRs).